INeedTogepi/SG-Game-Tags/README.md

 Portal Bundle store page should be [this](http://store.steampowered.com/bundle/234/), but SG shows [this](http://store.steampowered.com/sub/7932/)
 I can't do anything about that, unless SG changes it.

+Early Access tags is cached for 3 days, and it will not request data again if the game is not in early access.
+Early access data comes from Steam popular user defined tags.

 Feedback and bug report are always appreciated.

 ## Screenshots